equetzal/huronOS-build-tools/docs/development/how-to-contribute.md

 TODO: Write doc

-# How to develop for huronOS
+# How can you help huronOS?